 3.1.
-Penalties and Sanctions Primary Check-list Areas Penalties imposed for unauthorised disclosuresRisk mitigation practices of confidential information information exchanged with the second Does your tax administration have the ability to impose penalties for unauthorised disclosures of confidential information?
+Penalties and Sanctions

+- Penalties imposed for unauthorised disclosures - · Risk mitigation practices

+Does your tax administration have the ability to impose penalties for unauthorised disclosures of confidential information?
 Do the penalties extend to unauthorised disclosure of confidential information exchanged with a treaty or TIEA partner?
 Are the penalties publicly available?
 If so, please provide a reference.
 If not, please provide a summary.

 3.2.1.
-Policing Unauthorised Access and Disclosure Primary Check-list Areas Monitoring to detect breachesReporting of breaches What procedures does your tax administration have to monitor confidentiality breaches?
+Policing Unauthorised Access and Disclosure

+- Monitoring to detect breaches - · Reporting of breaches

+What procedures does your tax administration have to monitor confidentiality breaches?
 What policies and procedures does your tax administration have that require employees and contractors to report actual or potential breaches of confidentiality?
 What reports does your tax administration prepare when a breach of confidentiality occurs?
 Are these policies and procedures publicly available?
 If so, please provide a reference.
 If not, please provide a summary.

 3.2.2.
-Sanctions and Prior Experience Primary Check-list Areas Prior unauthorised disclosures Policy/process modifications to prevent future breaches disclosed?
-Have there been by the Competent Author than in accordance with the administration or Inspector penalties/sanctions impose in your jurisdiction where confidential information has been improperly any cases in your jurisdiction where confidential information received ity from an exchange of information partner has been disclosed other he terms of the instrument under which it was provided?
-Does your tax or General make available to the public descriptions of any breaches, any d, and changes put in place to mitigate risk and prevent future breaches? rence.
+Sanctions and Prior Experience

+- · Prior unauthorised disclosures - Policy/process modifications to prevent future breaches

+Have there been any cases in your jurisdiction where confidential information has been improperly disclosed?
+Have there been any cases in your jurisdiction where confidential information received by the Competent Authority from an exchange of information partner has been disclosed other than in accordance with the terms of the instrument under which it was provided?
+Does your tax administration or Inspector General make available to the public descriptions of any breaches, any penalties/sanctions imposed, and changes put in place to mitigate risk and prevent future breaches?
+If so, please provide a reference.
 If not, please provide a summary.

+From:

-From: Standard for Automatic Exchange of Financial Account Information in Tax Matters
+Standard for Automatic Exchange of Financial Account Information in Tax Matters, Second Edition https://doi.org/10.1787/9789264267992-en

-Access the complete publication at: https://doi.org/10.1787/9789264216525-en